Four cheers for the backroom of our village

 Plan B for SARS

 When SARS (Severe Respiratory Syndrome) broke out in 2002, our first response was to safeguard our staff.
-The executive assistants on each floor were provided thermometers and asked to take charge of SOPs like ensuring the cleaners sanitised office equipment twice a day, telling all staff with coughs and fever to work from home, and preventing outsiders from entering the premises — that included staff from Singapore.
+The executive assistants on all the seven or eight floors were provided thermometers and asked to take charge of SOPs like ensuring the cleaners sanitised office equipment twice a day, telling all staff with coughs and fever to work from home, and preventing outsiders from entering the premises — that included staff from Singapore.
 There was no exception.
-It included BK Tan and Ho Kay Tat.
+It included BK Tan and Ho Kay Tat who had to stay away until they satisfied quarantine conditions.

-Plan B would benefit us in two ways: Keep our staff safe and take advantage of any situation where a competitor should suffer an outbreak and closed its offices.
+Plan B, with an elaborate distance-working system, would benefit us in two ways: Keep our staff safe and take advantage of any situation where a competitor should suffer an outbreak and closed its offices.
 We trial-ran the process, section by section, until we were satisfied remote working was a possibility.
 Under such circumstances, we would leave skeletal staff to operate the final phases of production.

 Working from home, the writers, photographers, copy editors and artists of each section had to co-ordinate among themselves over the internet and phone system to create final artworks for every page.
 Thomas was at the core of this decentralised system.